couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 curr\_items                        | Num items in active vbuckets (temp + live)
 curr\_temp\_items                  | Num temp items in active vbuckets
 curr\_items\_tot                   | Num current items including those not active (replica, dead and pending states)
-ep\_kv\_size                       | Memory used to store item metadata, keys and values, no matter the vbucket’s state.
-If an item’s value is ejected, this stat will be decremented by the size of the item’s value. ep\_value\_size                    | Memory used to store values for resident keys
+ep\_kv\_size                       | Memory used to store item metadata, keys and values, no matter the vbucket's state.
+If an item's value is ejected, this stat will be decremented by the size of the item's value. ep\_value\_size                    | Memory used to store values for resident keys
 ep\_overhead                       | Extra memory used by transient data like persistence queues, replication queues, checkpoints, etc.
 ep\_max\_data\_size                | Max amount of data allowed in memory.
 ep\_mem\_low\_wat                  | Low water mark for auto-evictions.
 ep\_mem\_high\_wat                 | High water mark for auto-evictions.
-ep\_total\_cache\_size             | The total byte size of all items, no matter the vbucket’s state, no matter if an item’s value is ejected.
+ep\_total\_cache\_size             | The total byte size of all items, no matter the vbucket's state, no matter if an item's value is ejected.
 ep\_oom\_errors                    | Number of times unrecoverable OOMs happened while processing operations
 ep\_tmp\_oom\_errors               | Number of times temporary OOMs happened while processing operations
 ep\_mem\_tracker\_enabled          | True if memory usage tracker is enabled